Learn how to pronounce the dark l sound and practise it in example phrases. Repeat-after-me pronunciation lesson for a British accent.

 When I make a dark /l/ sound, the back of my tongue raises up towards the back of the palate.
 The position of the back of the tongue here is close to where it is when pronouncing the ‘long u’ /u:/ vowel.
 When I make the dark /l/ sound, my tongue tip stays in same forward alveolar ridge position as it does for light /l/.
 As my tongue pulls back, it cleanly and clearly ends the dark /l/ sound.

-How I experience the difference in pronunciation is that the dark /l/ requires much more physical effort to pronounce than light /l/.
+Dark l requires much more physical effort to pronounce than light l.
 When I pronounce the dark /l/ clearly, I cannot move on quickly to link up to the next sound.
 It’s as if there is a tiny pause before my tongue can move to the next sound.

 Learning to pronounce light /l/ and dark /l/ is not that difficult because there are two simple rules:

 1. All words beginning with /l/ have light /l/ pronunciation

 2. All words ending in /l/ end with dark /l/ pronunciation